A well-adjusted person is one who makes the same mistake twice without getting nervous.

 “How has one small habit shifted how I respond to challenges, emotions, or mistakes?”

-This practice of circling back allows you to track your evolution and deepen your emotional self-awareness.
+This practice of circling back helps you track your progress and deepen your emotional self-awareness.

-You are more capable than you know—and your next breakthrough might be just one insight away.
+You are more capable than you think, and your next breakthrough could be just one insight away.

 “Our actions and decisions today will shape how we will live.
 And so it is.”